 One of the single most influential cost factors for software projects is code readability and understandability - and the most important factor for readability in turn lies in the adherence to Coding Style Guidelines.
 To enforce such guidelines, Microsoft has provided a free tool which checks a given set of source code files against a given set of style and consistency rules: MS StyleCop.
 The tool comes with quite a lot of predefined rules - however, they mirror the coding practice at Microsoft and not all of them may be appropriate or sufficient for others.
 Therefore, StyleCop allows for authoring custom rules to extend or modify the original set of rules.
-How this can be done is well covered elsewhere on the web (e.g. here, here, or here).
+How this can be done, is well covered elsewhere on the web (e.g. here, here, or here).

-But in contrast to the rules authoring issue, very little - almost nothing - can be found that deals with testing issues.
+But contrary to the rules authoring issue, very little - almost nothing - can be found that deals with testing issues.
 All I found was this post, which gave me a first insight into the issue and inspired me to write a custom Gallio/MbUnit test fixture that lets you write tests against StyleCop rules as simple as this:

 [Test, TestsOn("SA1200: UsingDirectivesMustBePlacedWithinNamespace")]